Federation of Australia: Early calls for federation

 As early as 1842, an anonymous article in the South Australian Magazine called for a "Union of the Australasian Colonies into a Governor-Generalship."

-In September 1846, the NSW Colonial Secretary Sir Edward Deas Thomson suggested federation in the New South Wales Legislative Council.
+In September 1846, the New South Wales Colonial Secretary Sir Edward Deas Thomson suggested federation in the New South Wales Legislative Council.
 The Governor of New South Wales, Sir Charles Fitzroy, then wrote to the United Kingdom's Colonial Office suggesting a "superior functionary" with power to review the legislation of all the colonies.
-In 1853, FitzRoy was appointed as Governor of Van Diemen's Land, South Australia and Victoria – a pre-federation governor-general of Australia, with wide-ranging powers to intervene in inter-colonial disputes.
+In 1853, FitzRoy was appointed as Governor of Van Diemen's Land, South Australia and Victoria—a pre-federation governor-general of Australia, with wide-ranging powers to intervene in inter-colonial disputes.
 This title was also extended to his immediate successor, William Denison.

-In 1847 the Secretary of State for the Colonies Earl Grey drew up a plan for a "General Assembly" of the colonies.
+In 1847, the Secretary of State for the Colonies Earl Grey drew up a plan for a "General Assembly" of the colonies.
 The idea was quietly dropped.
-However, it prompted the statesman William Wentworth to propose in the following year the establishment of "a Congress from the various Colonial Legislatures" to legislate on "inter-colonial questions".
+However, it prompted the statesman William Charles Wentworth to in 1848 propose the establishment of "a Congress from the various Colonial Legislatures" to legislate on "inter-colonial questions".

-On 28 July 1853, a select committee formed by Wentworth to draft a new constitution for New South Wales proposed a General Assembly of the Australian Colonies.
+A few years later in 1853, a select committee formed by Wentworth to draft a new constitution for New South Wales endorsed a General Assembly of the Australian Colonies.
 This assembly was proposed to legislate on intercolonial matters, including tariffs, railways, lighthouses, penal settlements, gold and the mail.
 This was the first outline of the future Australian Commonwealth to be presented in an official colonial legislative report.

-On 19 August 1857, Deas Thomson moved for a NSW Parliamentary Select Committee on the question of Australian federation.
+In 1857, Deas Thomson moved for a New South Wales Parliamentary Select Committee on the question of Australian federation.
 The committee reported in favour of a federal assembly being established, but the government changed in the meantime, and the question was shelved.

-Also in 1857, in England, William Wentworth founded the "General Association for the Australian Colonies", whose object was to obtain a federal assembly for the whole of Australia.
-While in London, Wentworth produced a draft Bill proposing a confederation of the Australian colonies, with each colony given equal representation in an intercolonial assembly, a proposal subsequently endorsed by his association.
+Also in 1857, in Britain, Wentworth founded the "General Association for the Australian Colonies", the object of which was to obtain a federal assembly for the whole of Australia.
+While in London, he produced a draft bill proposing a confederation of the Australian colonies, with each colony given equal representation in an intercolonial assembly, a proposal subsequently endorsed by his association.
 He further proposed a "permissive Act" be passed by Parliament allowing the colonies of Australia or any subset of them which was not a penal settlement to federate at will.
 Wentworth, hoping to garner as broad support as possible, proposed a loose association of the colonies, which was criticised by Robert Lowe.
-The secretary of state subsequently opted not to introduce the Bill stating it would probably lead to "dissension and discontent", distributing it nonetheless to the colonies for their responses.
-While there was in-principle support for a union of the colonies, the matter was ultimately deferred while NSW Premier Charles Cowper and Henry Parkes preferred to focus on liberalising Wentworth's squatter-friendly constitution.
+The secretary of state thereafter opted not to introduce the bill, assessing that it would probably lead to "dissension and discontent", distributing it nonetheless to the colonies for their responses.
+While there was in-principle support for a union of the colonies, the matter was ultimately deferred while New South Wales Premier Charles Cowper and Henry Parkes preferred to focus on liberalising Wentworth's squatter-friendly constitution.